 Despite its small size and population, Belize is one of the most culturally, ethnically, and linguistically diverse countries in Central America.
 As a member of the Caribbean Community (CARICOM) as well as the Central American Integration System (SICA), it is the only Central American country with strong ties to both the Caribbean and Latin America.
-In the initial phase of our project in the region, the Worldwatch Institute is assessing the existing barriers to and opportunities for a socially, environmentally, and economically sustainable energy system in Belize—an outcome that could connect these two neighboring yet culturally distinct communities and provide tangible benefits to both.
+Through its work in the region, the Worldwatch Institute is helping Belize transition to an energy system that is socially, environmentally, and economically sustainable—an outcome that could connect these two neighboring yet culturally distinct communities and provide tangible benefits to both.

 With a population of only 350,000 and a national economy of US$1.5 billion in 2011, Belize does not consume large amounts of energy.
 Peak electricity demand in 2010 was 80.6 megawatts (MW), well below the U.S. state of Vermont’s peak energy demand of 953 MW in 2011.
 Belize’s low energy consumption makes it a suitable location for further development of clean, indigenous energy sources.